 How does Redeemer College differ from Southeastern University?

 Redeemer College specializes in ministry training.
 No one knows how to prepare students for ministry better than the local church, and Church of the Redeemer is excited to be engaged in this new aspect of ministry training.
 To pursue an accredited degree, students must also enroll in a degree-granting institution.
-Accordingly, Church of the Redeemer has partnered with Southeastern University to offer an Associate of Ministerial Leadership, Associate of Arts and Bachelor of Science in Ministerial Leadership.
+Accordingly, Church of the Redeemer has partnered with Southeastern University to offer a variety of associate level degrees.

 If I am pursuing a degree from Southeastern University in this program, am I also enrolled in Redeemer College?